KenKundert/quantiphy/README.rst

 known_units (list of strings or string):
     Units with a leading character that could be confused as a scale factor.
+    Default is empty.

+show_label (bool):
+    Cause render() to add name and description by default if they are given.
+Default is False.

+strip_dp (bool):
+    When rendering, strip the decimal points from numbers even if they can then be mistaken for integers.
+Default is True.

 reltol (real):
     Relative tolerance, used by is_close() when determining equivalence.
 Default